snkashis/android-docs/src/pages/map-sdk/overview/index.md

   - "import { Floater } from '../../../components/floater';"
   - "import { MAP_SDK_VERSION } from '../../../constants';"
 ---
 The Mapbox Maps SDK for Android is an open source toolset for displaying maps inside of your Android application.
-[Mapbox's demo app on the Google Play Store](https://play.google.com/store/apps/details?id=com.mapbox.mapboxandroiddemo&hl=en) includes many examples of how to use Mapbox Maps.
-Various pages in this documentation reference examples in the demo app.
+[Mapbox's demo app on the Google Play Store](https://play.google.com/store/apps/details?id=com.mapbox.mapboxandroiddemo&hl=en) includes many examples of how to use the Mapbox Maps SDK for Android.
+Various pages in this documentation reference the demo app's examples as well.

 ## Install the Maps SDK